On this page:

-From 1 October 2019, additional disability-related health supports will be available to purchase using NDIS funding.
+Since 1 October 2019, additional disability-related health supports have been available to purchase using NDIS funding.
 The need for these supports must directly relate to an NDIS participant’s functional impairment, where the support need is ongoing and is and most appropriately funded or provided by the NDIS.

 The inclusion of disability-related health supports into NDIS funding packages provides an opportunity for providers to consider registering as an NDIS provider.